-"It was the right thing to do," she muttered, more to himself than to him, and Gabriel was taken aback by the guilty expression on her face.
+"It was the right thing to do," she muttered, and Gabriel was taken aback by the guilty expression on her face.
 What was it she had kept hidden from him?
 Why would she keep something important from him?
 She was the last person he would have expected to do something like that, she truly was.

 She opened her mouth to speak again, but no words came out.
 She eventually drew in a deep breath and took something from her pocket – an envelope.
 She silently handed it to him.